Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Introduction

 \section{Introduction}

-Left--right (LR) symmetric theories offer a compelling framework for understanding the origin of parity violation in weak interactions \cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Senjanovic:1978ev}.
-In these models the restoration of parity at high energies predicts the existence of right-handed (RH) charged currents and relates the left- and right-handed fermion mixing matrices.
-In the quark sector, this relation has been understood in detail: despite sizable parity breaking, the RH mixing angles remain close to their left-handed counterparts, a consequence of the strong hierarchy of quark masses \cite{Senjanovic:2014pva}.
+Left--right (LR) symmetric theories provide a well-motivated extension of the Standard Model, restoring parity at high energies and relating left- and right-handed charged currents \cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Senjanovic:1978ev}.
+In this framework, the flavor structure of right-handed (RH) interactions is in principle constrained by the underlying symmetry.

+In the quark sector, this relation has been understood in detail: despite sizable parity breaking, the RH mixing matrix closely tracks its left-handed counterpart, a consequence of the strong hierarchy of quark masses \cite{Senjanovic:2014pva,Senjanovic:2015yea}.
+A natural open question is whether an analogous behavior holds in the leptonic sector.
-The situation in the leptonic sector is qualitatively different and has remained less explored in the minimal Dirac framework.
-In particular, when neutrinos are purely Dirac particles and LR symmetry is implemented via generalized parity, the structure of the RH leptonic mixing matrix is not determined by simple hierarchical arguments.
-Since neutrino oscillation experiments show that the mass splittings are small \cite{Super-Kamiokande:1998kpq,SNO:2002tuh}, the interplay between parity breaking and the neutrino mass spectrum can lead to nontrivial misalignment between left- and right-handed leptonic mixings.

-In this work we show that, in the minimal LR symmetric model with Dirac neutrinos, the leptonic sector exhibits branch-dependent enhancement bands in which RH--LH mixing misalignment becomes sizable despite small parity breaking.
-These enhancements arise from the small neutrino mass splittings and have no analogue in the quark sector.
-Outside these localized regions the misalignment remains mild and approaches the parity limit.
+The answer depends crucially on the nature of neutrino masses.
+While LR symmetry naturally accommodates Majorana neutrinos through seesaw realizations \cite{Minkowski:1977sc,Yanagida:1979as,Mohapatra:1979ia,Glashow:1979nm,GellMann:1980vs}, Dirac neutrinos are equally consistent from the viewpoint of the symmetry, in particular in the minimal doublet-breaking realization \cite{Branco:1978bz}.
+In this case, however, the leptonic sector has received comparatively less attention as a predictive and self-contained framework.

+In this work we adopt a minimal viewpoint and take the Dirac LR model at face value, without addressing the origin of the small neutrino masses.
+Instead, we investigate the structural consequences implied by parity symmetry.

+We show that, in contrast to the quark case, the leptonic sector exhibits a qualitatively different behavior.
+The LR consistency conditions reduce to a nonlinear relation whose solutions organize into discrete branches.
+In mixed-sign branches, the interplay between small parity breaking and small neutrino mass splittings leads to a parametric enhancement of RH--LH mixing differences.
+As a result, sizable misalignment can arise despite the smallness of the symmetry-breaking parameter $\epsilon$, while outside this localized band the mixing remains perturbatively aligned.

-We obtain analytic solutions in complementary regions of parameter space and solve the exact matrix equation numerically in the $(m_{\nu,\text{lightest}},\epsilon)$ plane.
-Within this framework, the RH leptonic mixing matrix is fixed by the left-handed one, the neutrino spectrum, and a single spontaneous parity-breaking parameter $\epsilon$, up to discrete sign assignments.
+In this framework, the RH leptonic mixing matrix is fixed in terms of the left-handed one, the neutrino spectrum, and a single spontaneous parity-breaking parameter $\epsilon$, up to discrete sign assignments.